vincelaq/dev-social-media/README.md

 It is with this research we came up with a simple yet effective Social Media Platform to be that one website that all Developers are looking for.
 Lets show you around...

 ## A Guided Walk-through of DevBook
+<h4>Login Page</h4>
 We start here on the Login Page.
 At DevBook you would create a profile where you would be able to post content, share images, follow your favorite developers and comment on the post of you fellow Developers.
 But we first need to create a profile.

 (image of login Page goes here)

+<h4>SignUp Page</h4>
 Below the "Sign in" button is the "Register" button or in the top right hand corner of the website is a "Signup" button.
 Click on either to be re-directed to the Sign up Page.
 Once on the Sign up Page enter your name, create a username, enter your email and create a password.
-After filling out the information
+After filling out the information, click the "Create account" button and you will be redirected to your Home Page.

+(image of sign up page)

+<h4>Home Page</h4>

 ## Technologies Used: